Volume 2, Issue 12

-Practice good time management skills by making "elements" while sitting in front of your 60 inch TV stands or talking on the telephone.
+Practice good time management skills by making "elements" while sitting in front of your television or talking on the telephone.
 (Note: Try to avoid family dinnertime, operating a moving vehicle, and special moments with significant other, although this may not always be possible).

 Let the elements rest to restore the clay's firmness.

 Assemble elements into a pleasing cane design.
 Mix 'n match elements with sheets of clay, or use elements to form ready-to-cut face canes. . .
 OR . . .

 Wrap elements in plastic wrap or parchment and store in plastic containers.
 (I have some elements that are several years old and just as fresh as the day I made them).
 The parchment will not stick to the clay, and the plasticizer will leach just enough to give the elements a workable firmness.

 | Step Five:

 Look through your collection of clay books and magazines or check out back issues of pcPolyzine for projects that use geometric shapes in their design.
 I think you will be surprised at how many you can find.

 Then, on some cold, snowy night, get out your elements and dig into your project.
 It's fast, it's easy, and the results speak for themselves.